skip-mev/connect/providers/websockets/README.md

 The current set of supported providers are:

 > Note: The URLs provided are endpoints that can be used to determine the set of available currency pairs and their respective symbols.
 The `jq` command is used to format the JSON response for readability.
+Note that some of these may require a VPN to access.

 * [BitFinex](./bitfinex/README.md) - BitFinex is a cryptocurrency exchange that provides a free API for fetching cryptocurrency data.
 BitFinex is a **primary data source** for the oracle.
     * Check all supported markets: